All women have the right to good sexual and reproductive health.

 Female Genital Cutting (FGC)

 Female genital cutting comprises all practices involving partial or total removal of the external female genitalia, or other injury to female genital organs, for non-medical reasons.
 FGC is usually performed on girls under the age of 15.
 At least 200 million women and girls alive today have been cut.
-A significant population of women in the northern metropolitan region (NMR) are from communities where FGC is practised.
+A significant population of women in Melbourne’s northern metropolitan region (NMR) are from communities where FGC is practised.

 What We Do